cwray-tech/my-tasks/README.md

 3. Once your server is set up, add all of the project files into the root directory of your website server.
 4. Edit the example.env name to .env, and edit the configuration to fit your database and app name.
 5. Run composer install.
+6. You probably should install updated js dependancies.  npm install (you will need to have npm and node installed.)
+7. Then compile js and css files with npm run production.
-6. Run php artisan migrate, then visit your application at your configured website domain!
+8. Run php artisan migrate, then visit your application at your configured website domain!

 ## What technologies?